runkitdev/restful-loader/readme.md

 The `headers` field is a dictionary object that can be used to provide metadata to other loaders or to transform functions later.
 For the most part the most interesting field will be the `Content-Type` header, because not all specifiers include file extensions.

+The `headers` field may also contain a redirect status code with a `location` header, which the loader system will follow.

 Lastly the `body` field is the contents of the file.

 ###  `identify`